Who doesn't love a bit of sun? By the time summer rolls around, we're absolutely itching to get outside and soak up as many of those rays as possible.

 However, it's important to make sure you stay safe in the sun to avoid burning and damaging your skin.
-And remember, although the UK isn't always scorching, those harmful UV rays can still get through and do lasting damage.
+And remember, although the UK isn't always scorching, those harmful UV rays can still get through, and they do lasting damage.

-To ensure you stay safe in the sun, tanner, make-up artist and beauty expert Carly Hobbs is here to help with some top skin care tips...
+To ensure you stay safe in the sun, make-up artist and all-round beauty expert Carly Hobbs is here to help with some top skin care tips...